olvaffe/olv-notes/distros/cadmium.md

   - second partition is unused (for alternative kernel image)
   - last partition is a minimal root with a `/install` script to install Cadmium to the internal storage on chromebook
+  - use 3G disk image: the minimal root alone is 2.4G
 - source `config`
   - `FLAV=arm64-chromebook`
   - `ROOTFS=arch`